Click here for an interactive map of the Brandywine Creek Greenway and the Circuit.

 - To preserve nationally- and municipally-designated historic resources and their surrounding landscapes.

 - To foster education of the Brandywine River and its resources.

 - To preserve state- and municipally-designated scenic resources and buffer scenic resources from new development.

 - To foster economic activity in urbanized areas.

-The Brandywine Creek Greenway (BCG) is a regional planning initiative of the Brandywine Conservancy and twenty-five municipalities and is made possible with generous support from the William Penn Foundation, the Pennsylvania Department of Conservation and Natural Resources, and Chester County.
-The Brandywine River runs through a highly desirable area of Chester County, Pennsylvania, where development pressures threaten the very landscapes that attract those who go there to live and work.
+The Brandywine Creek Greenway (BCG) is a regional planning initiative of the Brandywine Conservancy in partnership with municipalities and non-profit organizations that are active in the Chester Valley region of Pennsylvania and Delaware.
+It is made possible with generous support from the William Penn Foundation and private donors.
+The Brandywine Creek runs through a highly desirable area west of Philadelphia, PA and north of the City of Wilmington, DE where development pressures threaten the very landscapes that attract those who go there to live and work.
 Development often cannot be avoided.
 Municipalities, however, can choose to make resource protection, land preservation, recreation and alternative transportation the top priorities that shape their communities.